Best MVNOs that use T-Mobile's network

 Only the highest plan has dedicated hotspot data

-Still, Mint's Mobile's best savings require you to pay for an entire year of service upfront, which can be daunting, especially if you plan on bringing multiple lines.
+Still, Mint's Mobile's best savings require you to pay for an entire year of service in advance, which can be daunting, especially if you plan on bringing multiple lines.
 For multi-line customers, Mint Family offers 12-month rates, but payments are only required every three months.
 This makes bringing your family members or friends to the carrier easier, even if you can't afford to pay for a year of service for multiple lines in one go.

 To learn more, check out our Mint Mobile review.